ldynia/archcolider/ADRs/2003 User can easily provide feedback about any aspect of the service.md

 ## Decision

-Delivering system that allows user to provide feedback in form of text or images.
+We'll delivering system that allows user to provide feedback in form of text or images.

 ## Consequences

-Feedback can be user for creating recomendations or improving service itself.
+**Positive:** Feedback can be user for creating recomendations or improving service itself.

-**Risk**: Content can be sensitive - censorship
+**Positive:** Not all feedback can be positive.

-**Note**: System must store images.
+**Note**: System must/might store images - (base on implementation)